 Organizational capacity of the firm

-Key Experts will not be evaluated at the shortlisting stage.
+Key Experts and Sub-consultant will not be evaluated at the shortlisting stage.

 The attention of interested Consultants is drawn to Section III, paragraphs, 3.14, 3.16, and 3.17 of the World Bank’s “Procurement Regulations for IPF Borrowers” July 2016 (“Procurement Regulations”), setting forth the World Bank’s policy on conflict of interest.

-Consultants may associate with other firms to enhance their qualifications, but should indicate clearly whether the association is in the form of a joint venture and/or a sub-consultancy.
-In the case of a joint venture, all the partners in the joint venture shall be jointly and severally liable for the entire contract, if selected.
+Consultants may associate with other firms to enhance their qualifications, but should indicate clearly whether the association is in the form of a Joint Venture (JV) and/or a Sub-consultant.
+In the case of a JV, all the members of the JV shall be jointly and severally liable to the Client for the performance of the Contract, if selected.

 A Consultant will be selected in accordance with the Quality and Cost Based Selection (Open - International) [Lump Sum] method set out in the Procurement Regulations.